makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ```sh
 console db-tools:backup
 ```

 You can specify the behaviour of the command with some options detailed below.

 ### Connection

 By default, the command will backup the database from the default DBAL connection.

-You can choose to backup a database from another connection with `--connection` option:
+You can choose to back up a database from another connection with `--connection` option:

 ```sh
 console db-tools:backup --connection other_connection_name